-Androscoggin River Swinging Bridge receives needed repairs
+Androscoggin River swinging bridge receives needed repairs

-The repairs of the Androscoggin River pedestrian Swinging Bridge, including the repairs to the tower on the Brunswick side, have been wrapped up this week.
+Repairs to the Androscoggin River pedestrian swinging bridge, including the tower on the Brunswick side, wrapped up last week.

 The cost of the repairs was just under $60,000.
-While $41,000 was paid by the town of Brunswick, the rest of the expenses was covered by Save Our Swinging Bridge.Org, a non-profit organization dedicated to saving the bridge, said the group’s treasurer, Nancy Randolph.
+While the town footed $41,000, the rest of the expenses was covered by Save Our Swinging Bridge, a nonprofit dedicated to saving the bridge, said the group’s treasurer, Nancy Randolph.

 Repairs like replacing of rails at the bottom of the Brunswick tower, fixing the broken weld on the northeast anchor bolt on the Topsham tower and replacing broken lacing bars in the horizontal struts at the Brunswick tower were carried out.